 With residential and dining services available on campus, clients can either live in the dormitories during their vocational training or commute to the campus daily, depending on their needs and circumstances.
 Rothrock Hall is available as a residential option for clients 18 years of age and older who require nursing and attendant care under the direction of a WWRC Physician.
 While enrolled in Vocational Training, clients have access to a variety of recreational services, including sports and extra curricula activities, chaplaincy services, and a selection of online and print materials at the Media/Resource Center.

-Workforce Training is delivered through instructional teams targeting three high growth occupational areas across the Commonwealth of Virginia: Business/IT; Manufacturing and Production; and, Services/Trades.
-Each instructional team is led by a qualified Instructor who dually serves as the Operational Supervisor for that occupational area, accountable for program and student outcomes.
-For documentation of WWRC's basis for compliance with the federal Career Pathways Program definition for its Workforce Training Programs, click here.
+Each program is led by a certified VDOE licensed instructor accountable for program and student outcomes.
+For documentation of WWRC's basis for compliance with the federal Career Pathways Program definition for its Vocational Training Programs, click here.

 In addition to these workforce training programs, WWRC's Vocational Training Department offers other courses that can be offered as "stand-alone" or delivered as part of an accredited workforce training program: